 - How to Use

-Fill one third of the pot with orchid potting mix.
-Place the orchid in the pot and carefully spread out the roots.
+- Place the orchid in the pot and carefully spread out the roots.
 Gently hold the plant by its stem and fill around the roots.
-Tap the pot to settle the potting mix–do not firm down.
+Tap the pot to settle the potting mix – do not firm down.

-Re-pot just after flowering or during the period when new growth and new roots appear
+- Top tips – Orchids may need anchoring in the pot with a stick or with wire.
+Re-pot just after flowering or during the period when new growth and new roots appear.